junxit/us-congress-bills-111/bill.md

 ## § 3.
 Authority of State and local governments to divest from certain companies invested in Iran’s energy sector

 - **(a)** *Statement of policy* It is the policy of the United States to support the decision of State governments, local governments, and educational institutions to divest from, and to prohibit the investment of assets they control in, persons that have investments of more than $20,000,000 in Iran’s energy sector.
-- **(b)** *Authority To divest* Notwithstanding any other provision of law, a State or local government may adopt and enforce measures that meet the requirements of subsection (d) to divest the assets of the State or local government from, or prohibit investment of the assets of the State or local government in, any person that the State or local government determines, using credible information available to the public, engages in investment activities in Iran described in subsection (c).
+- **(b)** *Authority to divest* Notwithstanding any other provision of law, a State or local government may adopt and enforce measures that meet the requirements of subsection (d) to divest the assets of the State or local government from, or prohibit investment of the assets of the State or local government in, any person that the State or local government determines, using credible information available to the public, engages in investment activities in Iran described in subsection (c).
 - **(c)** *Investment activities in Iran described* A person engages in investment activities in Iran described in this subsection if the person—
-  - **(1)** has an investment of $20,000,000 or more—
-    - **(A)** in the energy sector of Iran; or
+  - **(1)** has an investment of $20,000,000 or more in the energy sector of Iran;
-    - **(B)** in a person that provides oil or liquified natural gas tankers, or products used to construct or maintain pipelines used to transport oil or liquified natural gas, for the energy sector in Iran; or
+  - **(2)** provides oil or liquified natural gas tankers, or products used to construct or maintain pipelines used to transport oil or liquified natural gas, for the energy sector in Iran; or
-  - **(2)** is a financial institution that extends $20,000,000 or more in credit to another person, for 45 days or more, if that person will use the credit to invest in the energy sector in Iran.
+  - **(3)** is a financial institution that extends $20,000,000 or more in credit to another person, for 45 days or more, if that person will use the credit to invest in the energy sector in Iran.
 - **(d)** *Requirements* The requirements referred to in subsection (b) that a measure taken by a State or local government must meet are the following:
   - **(1)** *Notice* The State or local government shall provide written notice to each person to whom the State or local government, as the case may be, intends to apply the measure, of such intent.
   - **(2)** *Timing* The measure shall apply to a person not earlier than the date that is 90 days after the date on which the person receives the written notice required by paragraph (1).
   - **(3)** *Opportunity for hearing* The State or local government shall provide each person referred to in paragraph (1) with an opportunity to demonstrate to the State or local government, as the case may be, that the person does not engage in investment activities in Iran described in subsection (c).
 If the person demonstrates to the State or local government that the person does not engage in investment activities in Iran described in subsection (c), the measure shall not apply to the person.
   - **(4)** *Sense of the Congress on avoiding erroneous targeting* It is the sense of the Congress that a State or local government should not adopt a measure under subsection (b) with respect to a person unless the State or local government has made every effort to avoid erroneously targeting the person and has verified that the person engages in investment activities in Iran described in subsection (c).
 - **(e)** *Notice to Department of Justice* Not later than 30 days after adopting a measure pursuant to subsection (b), a State or local government shall submit to the Attorney General of the United States a written notice which describes the measure.
-- **(f)** *Nonpreemption* A measure of a State or local government authorized under subsection (b) is not preempted by any Federal law or regulation.
+- **(f)** *Nonpreemption* A measure of a State or local government authorized under subsection (b), or described in subsection (i), is not preempted by any Federal law or regulation.
 - **(g)** *Definitions* In this section:
   - **(1)** *Investment* The “investment” of assets, with respect to a State or local government, includes—
     - **(A)** a commitment or contribution of assets;